lanl-ansi/NeurISE/README.md

 Learning is done using Tensorflow.
 This is best done on a GPU.
 Testing was done on a GTX 1050.

 Run `learn.py` to do NeurISE on the saved samples.
-This script will learn, sample and calulate the error in TV and display it
+This script will learn, sample and calulate the error in TV and display it.

 The hyperparamters of NeurISE model can be changed in this scipt.